zqzhang2015/SimpleShop/README.md

 # GenomicPredictionCodingAssessment
 Simple webserver running django 2.0 and MySQL for coding assessment.
-Asynchronous Email service using Amazon SQS, Sendgrid, and Celery 3.1.25
+Asynchronous Email service using Amazon SQS, Sendgrid, and Celery 3.1.25 Implemented middleware to force user login to view any of the pages.

   Front-end was designed by simply using Bootstrap 4.1.1 and Django's built in templating tool.
 For the following requirement: